BuildingWebsiteswithClaudeCode:ADeveloper'sGuide

 4. Request Specific Technologies or Libraries

-• Framework Example: "Generate the HTML and CSS for the landing page using Tailwind CSS classes for all styling.
-Ensure it's fully responsive using Tailwind's utility classes."
+- Framework: "Generate the HTML and CSS for the landing page using Tailwind CSS classes exclusively for all styling.
+Make sure it's fully responsive using Tailwind's utility classes."

-• JavaScript Example: "Include a simple JavaScript snippet to toggle a mobile navigation menu's visibility when a hamburger icon is clicked."
+- JavaScript: "Include a basic JavaScript snippet to toggle a mobile navigation menu's visibility when a hamburger icon is clicked."

 5. Iterate and Refine with Follow-up Prompts

-• Refinement: "The hero section is good, but can you make the background image a full-width cover with a subtle dark overlay for improved text readability?"
+- Refinement: "The hero section looks good, but can you add a subtle dark overlay to the background image for better text readability?"

-• Functionality: "The contact form lacks email input validation.
-Please add client-side validation using basic JavaScript for email format."
+- Functionality: "The contact form is missing email input validation.
+Please add client-side validation using basic JavaScript for email format checking."

-• Optimization: "Can you refactor the CSS to utilize CSS variables for colors and font sizes, enhancing maintainability?"
+- Optimization: "Can you refactor the CSS to use CSS variables for colors and font sizes?
+It'll make it much more maintainable."

 #Integrating and Refining Claude's Generated Website Code